bibhask/gut_nek/README.md

 The velocity initial conditions and boundary conditions are defined in the corresponding `.usr` file.

-## 2. Womersley flow
+## 2. Inlet flow profile

-Oscillatory flow is imposed in the `.usr` file using a Womersley-type velocity profile.
+Oscillatory flow is imposed in the `.usr` file using a Womersley-type inlet velocity profile.
 The main inputs are

 | `.rea` parameter | Quantity                  |
 | ---------------- | ------------------------- |